November ‘22

 October ‘20

-I made Family Tree in December of 2018, preceded by a period of deterioration in my self-care.
+I made Family Tree in December of 2018, preceded by a period of deterioration in my mental health.
 I saw the pictures I was making as transitional works, a transition of skill and content.
 I was preoccupied with the notion of before and after; dichotomies as the framework.
 This approach encouraged incremental steps.
 Each picture called for an expansion or a repudiation by another, a serial process.
 I had just finished a few pairs of paintings.
 A depiction of the pulse-y afterimage darkness when I close my eyes, paired with its opposite, blinding light, an almost pure white picture with faint washes of warm and cool tones.
 A pair of abstract landscapes of large patches of deep reds and violets alluding to doom and ruin.

 Family Tree was made throughout an evening, done without any premeditation about the actual mark-making, as I often experience transitional works to be.
 After settling in from a day at work, I brooded for a while.
 I thought about death.
 Then I thought about the passing of my mom.
 She was 27 when she died.
 Her death had a new relevance because I was 23, and I worked with some 27-year-olds.
 Besides our generational difference, trauma and despair are universal, and I could empathize with her situation as a peer.